 Notice, we don’t have cable either, so we’re not paying double fees!

 Kid’s 529s $50

-We have determined that we want to help our children pay for college, so we set aside a small amount of money each month into a 529 account.
-We start them when our kids are born, so we have the full 18 years to contribute.
+We have determined that we want to help our child pay for college, so we set aside a small amount of money each month into a 529 account.
+We started it when our kid was born, so we have the full 18 years to contribute.